 So I would like to take you through my Schengen Visa for Indians process.
-Last time I went through SOTC for my Italy trip.
+Last time I went to SOTC for my Italy trip.
 However this time I wanted to apply on my own and in this guide, I take you through all the steps on how to apply for Schengen Visa from India.
-So find out how I did it this time?
+So, find out how I did it this time?

-Note: Even though I applied through VFS for Spain, VFS is no longer valid for Spain from December 2016.
+Note: Even though I applied through VFS for Spain visa, VFS is no longer valid for Spain from December 2016.
 Hence this post will list the general guidelines for Schengen Visa for Indians.

 |Switzerland – Photo Credit : Nishanth Nottath|